top of page

 2021-ongoing

-The project offers an operative concept of a hydraulic sea to engage with multiple histories of water basins that facilitate infrastructures of hydro energy production.
-This concept derives from infrastructure studies and multidisciplinary research on water and approaches a water reservoir as a techno-scientific body central to a hydroelectric unit, unsettling prominent dam-driven imaginary.
+This project offers an operative concept of a hydraulic sea to engage with multiple histories of water reservoirs that facilitate the hydroenergy infrastructure.
+The concept derives from infrastructure studies and recent investigations into the materiality of water and approaches a constructed body of water as a techno-scientific body elemental to a hydroelectric unit, thus unsettling prominent dam-driven imaginary.

-The project looks into water reservoirs along the flow of the Volga River.
-Particularly, the project investigates the flooding of five towns that occupied the zone accommodated for hydropower plants: Korcheva, Kalyazin, Mologa, Puchezh Volzhskiy, and Stavropol Volzhskiy.
+The project looks into the discontinued history of water reservoirs along the Volga River.
+Particularly, it explores the flooding of five towns in the area of the hydropower plants: Korcheva, Kalyazin, Mologa, Puchezh Volzhskiy, and Stavropol Volzhskiy.
 It traces how submerged places persist in memory, underwater, and through material artefacts.
-It engages with objects discovered in field trips to the towns, such as sculptures, photographs, and architectural models, and offers a way to reconsider their histories and interrogate the major narrative of Soviet national world-building endeavour.
+It engages with the objects discovered in field trips to the towns, such as sculptures, photographs, and architectural models, and offers a way to reconsider their histories and interrogate the major narrative of Soviet national world-building endeavour.

 PROJECTS

-Soviet Industrial Time and Its Many Temporalities: Telling Time with Hydraulic Seas
+Soviet Industrial Time and Nonscalable Temporalities: Telling Time with Hydraulic Seas

 Hydraulic Seas on the Volga River